Muhammad Jalaluddin Sayeed: Professional career

 In 1939, Sayeed signed on Jalapadma, a converted cargo vessel, owned by the Scindia Steam Navigation Company.

 In 1947, Sayeed qualified as a Master in London.
 He returned to Bombay to help organize the Maritime Union of India.

-In 1952, went back to London to study for his Extra Master Mariner’s certificate.
+In 1952, went back to London to study for his Extra Master Mariner's certificate.

 In 1953, after getting his certificate, he returned to the sea until 1956 when he came ashore to stay.
 He later joined Karachi's National Shipping Corporation as a marine superintendent in 1960, and worked his way up to become the commercial manager.

 Building Singapore maritime industry

 In 1968, the Singapore government requested the government of Pakistan for an expert to advise them on the formation of a shipping company.
-Sayeed was chosen for this task by the Pakistan, which the Pakistan National Shipping Corporation agreed to as well.
+Sayeed was chosen for this task by the Pakistan government, a decision which the Pakistan National Shipping Corporation agreed to as well.
 In Singapore, Sayeed formed Neptune Orient Lines (NOL) in 1969 and worked there until 1973.
-At the time of his departure, the then Prime Minister, Lee Kuan Yew, wrote him the following farewell letter.
+At the time of his departure, the then Prime Minister, Lee Kuan Yew, wrote him the following farewell letter:

-“Thank you for your letter of September 7 telling me that you have decided to return to Pakistan.
-May I sincerely thank you for having helped NOL get on its feet.
-Your services were invaluable.
-Thank you for the kind and generous compliments you have paid to the people of Singapore, and for your good wishes to my wife, children and me.
-May I wish you an interesting and rewarding future as you move to new challenges.
-For a person of your years to find the time and interest in-between your duties to be able to write a note to me in Chinese demonstrates the triumph of an inquisitive mind and an indomitable spirit over hard challenges.”